Good-Bye to All That: Postwar trauma

 Graves was severely traumatised by his war experience.
 After being wounded in the lung by a shell blast, he endured a squalid five-day train journey with unchanged bandages.
 During initial military training in England, he received an electric shock from a telephone that had been hit by lightning, which caused him for the next twelve years to stammer and sweat badly if he had to use one.
 Upon his return home, he describes being haunted by ghosts and nightmares.

 According to Graves, "My particular disability was neurasthenia."
 He went on to say, "Shells used to come bursting on my bed at midnight ... strangers in daytime would assume the faces of friends who had been killed."
 Offered a chance to rejoin George Mallory in climbing, Graves declined, "I could never again now deliberately take chances with my life."

 Critical responses

 Siegfried Sassoon and his friend Edmund Blunden (whose First World War service had been in a different regiment) took umbrage at the contents of the book.
 Sassoon's complaints mostly related to Graves's depiction of him and his family, whereas Blunden had read the memoirs of J. C. Dunn and found them at odds with Graves in some places.
 The two men took Blunden's copy of Good-Bye to All That and made marginal notes contradicting some of the text.
 That copy survives and is held by the New York Public Library.
 Graves's father, Alfred Perceval Graves, also incensed at some aspects of Graves's book, wrote a riposte to it titled To Return to All That.

+It was included in Robert McCrum's Guide to the 100 greatest nonfiction books in English published by The Guardian.